-This expression shows that the flow is indeed of class C^{∞} , in both \mathbf{x}0 and t, as anticipated above.
-Hereafter we take a linear algebraic approach to the problem of solving the linear system of ODEs (1), i.e., we focus on linear algebraic techniques to compute the matrix exponential e^{tA} explicitly in terms of the spectral properties (eigenvalues, eigenvectors and generalized eigenvectors) of the matrix \mathbf{A} .
+This expression shows that the flow map is indeed of class C^{∞} in both x_0 and t, as anticipated above.
+Hereafter we take a linear algebraic approach to the problem of solving the linear system of ODEs (1), i.e., we focus on linear algebraic techniques to compute the matrix exponential e^{tA} explicitly in terms of the spectral properties (eigenvalues, eigenvectors and generalized eigenvectors) of the matrix A.

 Computation of the matrix exponential.
-The matrix exponential in appearing in (10) can be written explicitly in terms of the eigenvalues and the eigenvectors (or generalized eigenvectors) of the matrix A. In Appendix A and Appendix B we provide a thorough review of the matrix eigenvalue problem, including calculation of the eigenvalues, eigenvectors and generalized eigenvectors of a matrix.
-Please read through Appendix A and Appendix B very carefully, as everything that is discussed hereafter assumes that you are familiar with eigenvalues, eigenspaces, generalized eigenvectors, and similarity transformations.
+The matrix exponential in appearing in (10) can be written explicitly in terms of the eigenvalues and the eigenvectors (or generalized eigenvectors) of the matrix A. In Appendix A we provide a thorough review of the matrix eigenvalue problem, including calculation of the eigenvalues, eigenvectors and generalized eigenvectors of a matrix.
+Please read through Appendix A very carefully, as everything that is discussed hereafter assumes that you are familiar with eigenvalues, eigenspaces, generalized eigenvectors, and similarity transformations.
 The computation of the matrix the matrix exponential e^{tA} , and therefore the solution (10) of the linear system (1), differs depending on whether or not